aneldev/dyna-retry/README.md

 ### onFail: (item: IDynaRetryConfig<any>, error: any, retry: () => void, skip: () => void, stop: () => void)

-**REQUIRED to be implemented.** Required because there is need to implement the logic: "what is a retry failed?".
+**REQUIRED to be implemented.** Required because there is need to implement the logic: "what if a retry failed?".

 Is called when a `retry` is rejected as the `maxRetries` are exceeded.